Cyclokitty/100-days-of-code/log.md

 Finished CS50's week 1 assignments and sent them in and they worked!
 Hoorah!

 Back to React. grumblegrumble I will love React.

+## Day 50: February 22, 2017

+I enjoyed the CS50 course so much that I decided to watch week 2's video and work on the first assignment.

+The video was interesting and I finished the initials.c assignment pretty easily.
+I'll work on the next two tomorrow.